I recently had the honor of being able to travel throughout Germany for a week exploring the Christmas Markets in five cities.

 - Christmas At Disney World Fun Facts

-- Disney’s Yacht Club Decorations
+- Disney’s Yacht and Beach Club Holiday Decorations

 - 20 Reasons You’ll Love Mickey’s Very Merry Christmas Party